Google Single Sign-On (SSO) Setup Steps

 Create A Developer Project

-- Step 3: Enter your Project name, and click Create
+- Step 3: Enter your Project name, and then click the CREATE button

 Configure The OAuth Consent Screen